izumisu/blog/index.md

 Once, I had tried number of ways to make my bookmark bar become more usable, including deleting some useless marks, using a bookmark manager or just port them to my blog, in case one day I would use them.

-Today, I'm proudly annouce that: I STOP USING THE BOOKMARK.
+Today, I\'m proudly annouce that: I STOP USING THE BOOKMARK.

 Why?
 Because I think, it is useless.